 I got to appreciate those rare individuals who – in a non-judgmental manner – looked people straight in the eye… bypassing social disabilities to find the real person inside.
 They were the ones who offered a cup of kindness to those of us who thirsted for acceptance.
 And, because of those experiences, I could ‘pay it forward.’

 And, now he – as a dad himself – can relate to what I did on his behalf.
-And, I can tell by the way he treats me and our family, that there’s a level of appreciation that exists still.
+And, I can tell by the way he treats me and our family, a heighten level of appreciation that still exists.

-Would I have wanted to never have had this disease?
+Would I have wanted to never have had this disability?
 Yes.
 Do I regret it?
-No. With it, I felt and found love.
+No. With it, I felt and found the beauty of flaws… the beauty of love!